Skip to main content

 • How to apply: Instead, use the standard split-payment schedule, ask about current exemptions, and appeal values quickly if something looks wrong.

-• What to gather: Current tax statement, delinquency notices, valuation notice, and your county assessor and treasurer contact info.
+• What to gather: Current tax statement, delinquency notices, valuation notice, and your county assessor and treasurer contact information.

 How to apply without wasting time

-Important deadline When it usually hits Official source
+Important deadline When it usually hits What to do

-Homestead, additional homestead, and senior freeze filing 15 March, or within 30 days after a notice of increased value Form 921 and Form 994
+Homestead, additional homestead, and senior freeze filing March 15, or within 30 days after a notice of increased value Call the county assessor before the deadline

-2026 note: Because 15 March 2026 fell on a Sunday, some counties, such as Canadian County, posted Monday, 16 March 2026 as the operational filing date.
+2026 note: Because March 15, 2026, fell on a Sunday, some counties posted Monday, March 16, 2026, as the operational filing date.
+Canadian County notices also told property owners who received an increase notice that they had an added 30 days to apply for exemptions.
 Do not assume every county handled that weekend the same way.
 Call your assessor.

 Application checklist